 Choose the correct specialist

 The process involves dealing with highly concentrated chemicals, therefore, you need to have a proper technician do it on your hair.
 Avoid going for a cheap treatment; otherwise, you will also get a cheap look.
-If you are not able to afford a professional, it is probably a good idea to hold off on the treatment.
+If you are not able to afford a professional, it is probably a good idea to hold off on the procedure.

-The treatment is better than daily straightening your hair
+It is better than daily straightening your hair

 If you tend to straighten your hair on the daily basis, you may want to consider getting the treatment because it will be much healthier than the daily application of intense heat.
 Keratin already exists in our follicles, so adding a certain amount is healthy if done in the correct manner.